Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First: Processing and Optimizing Probes

 \subsection{Supporting Exploration}

 Our agentic probes will consist of exploratory queries to establish grounding.
-Some explorations will inevitably be cast in natural language (NL) as agents lack knowledge about the underlying databases (e.g., ``how to find out how many tables are stored?'') with others expressed using SQL (e.g., { {\tt SELECT count(*) FROM \\information\_schema.tables}} in PostgreSQL).
+Some explorations will inevitably be cast in natural language (NL) as agents may lack knowledge about the underlying databases (e.g., ``how to find out how many tables are stored?'') with others expressed using SQL (e.g., { {\tt SELECT count(*) FROM information\_schema.tables}} in PostgreSQL).
 Today's databases are not designed to answer NL queries.
 The probe optimizer in our agent-first data system must therefore orchestrate the mix of NL and SQL queries by utilizing different agents at the scale of probes.

 To illustrate, consider identifying the stores that show an increasing sales trend.
 Our agents will first need to find out which tables are used to store sales data.
-A straw person probe execution plan is to pose NL questions to a web search agent to discover how to look up table schema, and execute the found queries on our database.
+A straw person probe execution plan is to pose NL questions to a web search agent to discover how to look up table schema for our specific database dialect, and execute the found queries on our database.
 While these are simple queries on our database's metadata tables, the outputs returned from such queries often contain lots of unnecessary information.
 For instance, PostgreSQL maintains hundreds of internal tables and indexes even without any user table defined.
-Coupled with the user tables, the results can easily grow to thousands of rows.
-Feeding all the rows to our query formulation agent is simply a waste of its limited context length.
+Coupled with the user tables, the results can easily grow to thousands---or hundreds of thousands---of rows.
+Feeding all the rows to our query formulation agent is a waste of its limited context length.
+As mentioned in Section~\ref{sec:interface:input}, we further need the ability to query tokens regardless of where they appear across databases, be it as part of metadata or data.